mavryk-network/mavlet-sdk/readme.md

 ```

 Once the SDK is built, you can open the `dapp.html` or `wallet.html` file in your browser and try out the basic functionality.
 To support browser extensions as well, the file should be viewed over a webserver.
 You can navigate to the example folder and easily start one with `python -m SimpleHTTPServer 8000` and then open the examples with `http://localhost:8000/`.

+## Attribution

+Mavlet SDK is a fork and derivative work of the [Beacon SDK](https://github.com/airgap-it/beacon-sdk) originally created by Papers AG.
+We thank the original team for their excellent work on the Beacon SDK, which forms the foundation of this project.
+The original Beacon SDK is licensed under the MIT License.